Investment Performance

 Portfolios

-The Balanced Pool is the Seattle Foundation’s primary investment pool and is actively managed to deliver returns at 5% plus CPI over a long-term horizon.
+The Balanced Pool is Seattle Foundation’s primary investment pool and is actively managed to deliver returns at 5% plus CPI over a long-term horizon.
 It maintains a diversified portfolio that includes exposure to global equity markets, alternative investments, and more conservative asset classes such as U.S. Fixed Income.
-Over the last 10 years, the Balanced Pool has gained 6.9% per annum.
-The Pool gained 4.2% in the second quarter and registered an 11.3% gain in the last 12 months.
-The portfolio has rebounded as investors have become more accustomed to the complexity of the current climate.
+Over the last 10 years, the Balanced Pool has gained 6.5% per annum.
+The Pool returned -0.3% in the first quarter and registered a 4.9% gain in the last 12 months.
+The portfolio’s forward returns tend to be highly correlated to complexity of an investment climate—greater challenges translate to higher returns.

 In addition to our Balanced Pool, we offer other investment options to meet our fundholders’ needs.
-Our Socially Responsible Pool, designed to meet ESG (Environmental, Social, and Governance) requirements while also providing competitive economic returns, gained 4.3% for the quarter.
-Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the 2-7-year range, gained 1.2%.
+Our Socially Responsible Pool, designed to meet ESG (Environmental, Social, and Governance) requirements while also providing competitive economic returns, returned -0.1% for the quarter.
+Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the 2–7-year range, returned 1.5% for the quarter.
 The Foundation also manages a Short-Term Pool for donors with very short grantmaking horizons.
-This pool is intended to preserve capital as best as possible and gained 1.0% for the quarter.
+This pool is intended to preserve capital as best as possible and returned 1.3% for the quarter.
 Lastly, the Foundation offers an Index Pool, which is all passive, and a Growth Pool.
-These pools gained 4.0% and 3.4% in the quarter, respectively.
+These pools returned 0.3% and 1.0% in the quarter, respectively.

 We are thankful for the opportunity to support you in creating powerful, rewarding philanthropy to make King County a stronger, more vibrant community for all.
 We welcome your questions and comments about Seattle Foundation.